MarshallVielmetti/DistanceLearning.AI/README.md

-# AlertAIMonorepo
+# DistanceLearning AI monorepo

-This projects consists of four major components, a ReactJS frontend, ExpressJS backend, Flask API, and MongoDB atlas connection.
+This projects consists of three major components, a ReactJS frontend, ExpressJS backend, and MongoDB atlas connection.
 There are two different ways to run the application in a development environment.
+THIS IS OUT OF DATE SORRY - THE FLASK API NO LONGER EXISTS

 ## Getting Started